She is a mom, wife, and passionate believer that Jesus changes everything.

 Because God is still with you.
 God is still loving you.
 God is still walking with you.

 Should this idea not comfort you, the question becomes, “Do you want your prayers answered or do you want God?”

-I’m truly sorry if you have had prayers that seemed to fall short, and didn’t go the way you hoped.
+I’m truly sorry if you have had unanswered prayers or prayers that didn’t go the way you hoped.